seeARMS/blog/content/posts/my-first-post.md

 For example, if there's a sudden spike in discussion on Twitter with the terms "San Francisco Earthquake", Huginn can send a text to my phone.
 Or, if a phenomenal flight deal is posted on one of the many deal-finding websites out there, Huginn can send me an email with the price and a link to Google Flights to buy.

-Huginn seemed to be a pretty powerful automation tool, but I wanted to take this a step further and introduce some organization - I wanted all notifications to be delivered in a centralized way.
+Huginn seemed to be a pretty powerful automation tool, but I wanted to take this a step further and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
 A personal Slack workspace seemed like the perfect solution for this - I can have a `#flights` channel for flight deals, or a `#trending` channel for the, er, pending San Francisco emergencies.

 Another hard requirement I had was that I wanted all of this to be free.
 Huginn is self-hosted, and I quickly realized had pretty lax runtime resource requirements, so a GCP micro tier instance (1 instance free per month) was perfect for this.